Velvet Unicorn by Virtuals (VU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Velvet Unicorn by Virtuals Price Prediction for 2025–2050

-According to your Velvet Unicorn by Virtuals price prediction, the value of VU is expected to change by 238.64%, reaching a price of 0.012173USD by 2050.
+According to your Velvet Unicorn by Virtuals price prediction, the value of VU is expected to change by 238.64%, reaching a price of 0.014312USD by 2050.

 Short Term Velvet Unicorn by Virtuals Price Prediction For Today, Tomorrow, This Week, and 30 Days